PITTSFIELD -- Outrageous is the adjective most often attached to the proper noun Sandra Bernhard.

 "It raises money for women’s reproductive rights," she said, noting her vigorous support for the current petitions circulating across the country for a women’s Bill of Reproductive Rights.

 "Yes, I’m involved," she said, "in two or three different things.
-Every woman worth their salt should be out there on the

 And here, the Bernhard crusader became more specific as she scrolled momentarily into the pithily assertive Sandra Bernhard stage figure so lovingly embraced in certain circles: "Okay, Mitt Romney," she exclaimed.
 "Take my ovaries, take my vagina!"